Winding its way through the glacially carved landscape of central Tasmania, the Overland Track is one of Australia’s most iconic bushwalks.

 Prices on the Bass Strait cruise liner will set you back are $289 for an Ocean Recliner seat over the Christmas break or $587 for a Deluxe Cabin.

-Once you reach port at Devonport it is about a 3-hour drive to Cradle Mountain or you can catch a bus via Cradle Mountain Coaches.
+Once you reach the port at Devonport, it is about a 3-hour drive to Cradle Mountain, or you can catch a bus via Cradle Mountain Coaches.

 In addition, you will have to purchase a National Park Entry Pass to be inside the National Park.

-For walkers of the Overland Track, it is not uncommon for snow to appear in the middle of summer as a large part of track is above 1,000 metres sea level along exposed plateaus.
+For walkers of the Overland Track, it is not uncommon for snow to appear in the middle of summer as a large part of the track is above 1,000 meters sea level along exposed plateaus.

-For this reason, it is important to stay warm with breathable clothing designed to protect you from the wind, snow and rain.
+For this reason, it is essential to stay warm with breathable clothing designed to protect you from the wind, snow, and rain.

 This post was brought to you by Discover Tasmania.